Michelle Stafford: Career

 In 2004, Stafford was a hockey correspondent for The Best Damn Sports Show Period.
 Stafford starred in Lifetime movie Like Mother, Like Daughter in 2007.
 In 2007, Stafford appeared on Tyra Banks' talk show to help Tyra through "soap opera school."
 In 2012 she appeared as Lauren on the web series The Grove, created by Crystal Chappell.
 She also guest-starred in Frasier, Charmed, and Ringer.
 She subsequently launched her web series, The Stafford Project, based on her personal life and struggles, with the first episode premiering on her YouTube Channel on August 5, 2013.
 The series received positive reviews from critics.
 Michael Logan of TV Guide appreciated the web series, calling it "terrific and audacious" and saying that "there's never a dull moment in the life of Michelle Stafford".
 Jamey Giddens of the entertainment website Zap2it said that Stafford is "as viable and fiery as ever", calling The Stafford Project "insanely-funny".

 In 2014, Stafford returned to daytime television with the role of Nina Clay, the wife of Dr. Silas Clay (Michael Easton) on the ABC soap opera, General Hospital.
 Stafford's long-rumored addition to the cast was made official when her character Nina, the presumed-dead wife of Silas, suddenly appeared at the very end of the episode on May 1, 2014.
 In 2015, she co-starred alongside Tom Sizemore in the independent film Durant's Never Closes.

 In 2016, Stafford launched a skincare product line called Skin Nation.
 The products are said to be organic, natural, gluten free, and certified cruelty-free by People for the Ethical Treatment of Animals (PETA).
 In 2019, it was announced that she would leave General Hospital as Nina Reeves and reprise her role of Phyllis Summers on The Young & the Restless.

 Personal life

-Stafford's first child, a daughter, Natalia Scout Lee Stafford, was born via a gestational surrogate in December 2009.
-In October 2015, Stafford had a second child, a son named Jameson Jones Lee Stafford, by the same process.
+Stafford's first child, a daughter, was born via a gestational surrogate in December 2009.
+In October 2015, Stafford had a second child, a son, by the same process.

 She is a member of the Church of Scientology.